medialab/minet/docs/cli.md

   -h, --help                       show this help message and exit --rcfile RCFILE                  Custom path to a minet configuration file.
   --include-refs                   Whether to emit referenced tweets (quoted, retweeted & replied) in the CSV output.
 Note that it consumes a memory proportional to the total number of unique tweets retrieved.
-  -l LIMIT, --limit LIMIT          Maximum number of tweets to collect per query.
+  -l LIMIT, --limit LIMIT          Maximum number of tweets or users to collect per query.
   -o OUTPUT, --output OUTPUT       Path to the output file.
 By default, the results will be printed to stdout.
   --query-template QUERY_TEMPLATE  Query template.
 Can be useful for instance to change a column of twitter user screen names into from:@user queries.
   -s SELECT, --select SELECT       Columns of input CSV file to include in the output (separated by `,`).